esmerek/terrific-zebra-dadb5/content/pages/blog/art-of-modern-work.md

 ### Build the foundation

+In addition to a technical and secure infrastructure baseline, it is important to prepare your organization for change.

 #### Leadership

 It is always founded on leadership.
 Create a forward focused, collective leadership culture.
 Shape roles that are exceptionally engaged in driving this culture into the organization.

 #### Communication

 Modern work together requires an exceptional amount of communication.
 It is important to communicate a clear vision and key message.
 Regular updates and smart use of existing channels will promote awareness of modern work.

 #### Engage